 It is Difficult To Find Water & Food

 This is a common one that is easily debunked by looking at where the trail goes and also talking with people who have completed the hike themselves.
 There is an abundance of water sources on the Appalachian Trail as well as trail towns that dot the way with resupply points.

-Since the trail has a run of town to town you never need to carry more than around 7 days of food with you at the longest, otherwise you will easily have access to purchase more food in town and with water filtration, you will be able to get water multiple times per day.
+Since the trail has a run of town to town you never need to carry more than around 7 days of food with you at the longest, otherwise, you will quickly have access to purchase more food in town, and with water filtration, you will be able to get water multiple times per day.